cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

 # Known issues and limitations

-### Homescreen app support in iOS 17.4
+### Homescreen app support in the European Union

-Early beta versions of iOS 17.4 suggest that Apple is making disruptive changes to the way homescreen apps are handled for users in the European Union.
-In the current state of iOS 17.4, homescreen apps will not work as standalone applications, but tapping the icon will just open the web page in the browser.
+Starting with iOS 17.4 Apple will remove support for homescreen apps on iPhones for all users in the European union.
+After the update, homescreen apps will open as tabs in Safari. **Please back up you sessions and cards by selecting "Export" from the menu on the respective tabs before installing the update to iOS 17.4.**
-All data stored by the homescreen app will be lost during the update to iOS 17.4.

-It is unclear whether these limitations will remain in the final release of iOS 17.4, but currently CloudpilotEmu cannot be used as a homescreen app on devices that have been updated.
-CloudpilotEmu works fine in Safari, but you may wish to make a few adjustments in order to improve the experience:
+After the update, CloudpilotEmu will continue to work fine as an ordinary app in Safari, and you can reimport your previously backed up data.
+However, there are several quirks of Safari that you should be aware of in order to improve your experience.

--   **Loss of storage**: All pages that are displayed in Safari will loose their stored data if they are not visited for more than seven days.
-This affects CloudpilotEmu when it runs as an ordinary web page in Safari ("real" homescreen apps are exempted from this rule) and causes loss of all stored sessions and storage cards.
+-   **Loss of data without regular interaction**: All pages that are displayed in Safari loose their stored data if they are not opened for more than seven days.
+The only way to prevent this reliably is to disable cross site tracking protection in the Safari settings, which may be harmful to your privacy.
+Please make sure that you open CloudpilotEmu on a regular basis (for example by setting a calendar reminder with a link) in order prevent data loss, and do regular backups of your data by exporting sessions and cards.

+    It is possible to decrease the risk of data loss by going to the system settings and enabling
-    This behavior can be disabled by opening the Settings app and enabling "Safari" -> "Advanced" -> "Feature Flags" -> "Disable removal of non-cookie data after 7 days of no user interaction (ITP)"
+    "Safari" -> "Advanced" -> "Feature Flags" -> "Disable removal of non-cookie data after 7 days...".
+However, this setting resets and needs to be reenabled if Safari is updated, and Safari in its boundless wisdom may still remove data if the app is not opened for more than 30 days.

 -   **Browser UI**: Opening as an ordinary web page instead of a homescreen app will display the browser tab and navigation bars.
-This cannot be disabled by CPE, but you can tap the "aA" icon left of the URL and select "Hide toolbar".
+This cannot be disabled by CloudpilotEmu, but you can tap the "aA" icon left of the URL and select "Hide toolbar".

+I am sorry for the inconvenience, but Apple enforced this change (supposedly to accommodate the european Digital Markets Act), and there is nothing that I can do about it.
+It is possible that the introduction of alternate app stores in the EU (which has been forced by the DMA, too) will open the possibility of distributing CloudpilotEmu as an app in the future.

 ### Other iOS and Safari issues